jswanner/DontF-WithPaste/README.md

 ## Usage

-The easiest way to add a site to the blacklist is to click on the extension icon ![inactive icon](https://raw.githubusercontent.com/jswanner/DontFuckWithPaste/09339b4f43d5bac9ddbdeea75051c6d9c017951f/clipboard-inactive-32.png), then optionally edit the auto-generated pattern, lastly click "Save":
+The easiest way to activate the extension for a given site is to click on the extension icon ![inactive icon](https://raw.githubusercontent.com/jswanner/DontFuckWithPaste/09339b4f43d5bac9ddbdeea75051c6d9c017951f/clipboard-inactive-32.png), then optionally edit the auto-generated pattern, lastly click "Save":